Anyone faced with a notice of special assessment will want to know what it means.

 If you live in or are buying an HOA property you should take a close look at the budget, financials and reserve study to see whether the community is properly funded.
 We also get questions about what happens if you can’t pay your HOA, so have a post about that here.

 Want to see what your HOA has said about special assessments?
-Run a free Eli Report!
+Sign up and run a free Eli Report!